 5 Value Analysis Steps

 We can distinguish the five main steps of value analysis.
 So let’s jump in.

 - Gather information.
 During this step, the main aim of your team is to understand the purpose of a project.
 Team members collect project data and concepts and try to understand the project scope.
 They analyze budget, risks, costs, and other issues, visit sites, and study various project documents.

 - Determine and analyze the function of a project.
 First of all, your team identifies the primary and secondary functions of the project.
 Next, team members should determine value-mismatched functions to improve them.

 - Generate new ideas for improvement.
 This step is for team members to create and develop improvement ideas.
 They should find alternatives so that the project could perform the same functions.

 - Evaluate these ideas and develop them.
 Team members discuss each idea in detail and identify the costs.
 They review all the possible risks and choose the most relevant and suitable ideas.
 Once ideas that make sense are identified, it’s time to work with them.
-The value engineering team develops the options and passes them back to the project team.
-These ideas should be thoroughly explained so that project owners and stakeholders could understand them.
+Your value engineering team develops the options and passes them back to the project team.
+These ideas should be thoroughly explained so that project owners and stakeholders can understand them.

 - Present improvements.
 At this stage, the ideas are presented to stakeholders.
 The best salesperson is responsible for the presentation.

 To understand how value analysis works, we need to proceed to an example.

 Let’s imagine that there’s a motor manufacturer that asks an engineer to conduct a value analysis on the motor casing and all that is required to build it.